jaynilpatel/ar-app/README.md

 # AR-app
+This is a sample project made using Unity and Vuforia for image recognition and augmented reality.
-To test this app without using Unity:
+To test this app on your Android device:
-1) Open "Test Here" folder.
+1) Download the APK and Image Target from here. https://drive.google.com/open?id=1OSNPsJw7RflLKhTjQ3d-YOWlK3rsYZKq
+2) Extract the compressed file.
-2) Install the APK on your Andriod smartphone(5.0 Lollipop and above).
+3) Install the APK on your android smartphone(5.0 Lollipop and above).
+4) Open the "Image Target.jpg" on your PC/Laptop.
-3) Open "Image Target.jpg" and point the camera to it.
+5) Open the ARONE app on your androrid device and point the camera towards the image target.
-4) Done